How CUDA Graph is used in BlackholePerturbations

 Physics setting

-This physics explains the shape of the GPU workload.
-Each right-hand-side evaluation is not just a one-dimensional stencil.
-It is a coupled harmonic calculation: radial derivatives are computed mode by mode, then each output harmonic is assembled from field, time-derivative, first-radial-derivative, and second-radial-derivative contributions across the coupling maps.
-The optional scalar nonlinearity adds another all-mode product and accumulation stage.
+This structure fixes the shape of the GPU workload.
+Radial derivatives are computed per mode, then each output harmonic assembles its second time derivative from a sum of coefficient-times-field terms drawn from four coupling maps (for $\psi$, $\partial_t\psi$, $\partial_r\psi$, $\partial_r^2\psi$).
+The number of contributing terms varies by harmonic mode.
 CUDA Graph was introduced because this coupled operator is structurally fixed but launched many times during the ODE evolution.

 What the graph is accelerating